The non-random order in which fossils appear over time can be understood in one of four ways. This article summarises the various interpretations.

 He put the lack of corroboration down to the records being inadequately known.
 One hundred and fifty years later, that explanation no longer serves.
 The record is now well sampled but still does not reveal the expected pattern.
 Some lineages show gradual evolutionary change, others jerky change, including a number of quite amazing transformations.
 What palaeontologists have not been able to trace is a single tree beginning with simple organisms in the sea and ending with an array of complex organisms on land.
 Organisms appear to have had multiple ancestries.
 Despite billions of research dollars spent on trying to link them together, Darwin’s audacious idea has not delivered.

-A variant of this view – espoused by nearly all academics who profess a Christian faith, despite its failure – is that God ‘guided’ the process of evolution by natural selection, or that the Big Bang resulted in a finely tuned universe where even without guidance evolution produced the world we live in now, that, science reveals, being how God chose to do it.
+A variant of this view – espoused by nearly all academics who profess a Christian faith, despite its failure – is that God ‘guided’ the process of evolution by natural selection, or that the Big Bang resulted in a finely tuned universe where even without guidance evolution produced the world we live in now.
+That, science reveals, is how God chose to achieve his purpose.
 ‘Evolution is the method by which the Universe became self-aware,’ as palaeontologist Simon Conway-Morris put it.
 If an academic advanced any story which did not make God quite so invisible and unnecessary he would lose his position.
+Or in the words of physicist/theologian John Polkinghorne, ‘Creation [was] allowed by its Creator “to make itself.” ’ If an academic were to advance a story which did not make God quite so invisible and unnecessary as these glosses do he would lose his position.

 This theory is also not borne out.
 From the moment fossils first appear, the geological record is stacked with living surfaces, both in marine and terrestrial settings, as is apparent from the reefs, animal tracks, burrows, droppings, nests and roots fossilised at countless horizons through the record.
 Each such surface was a fresh colonisation and the whole succession clearly occupied a substantial length of time.